China says some South China Sea land reclamation projects completed

 China's Foreign Ministry spokeswoman Hua Chunying said at a daily briefing that the land reclamation projects on some islands and reefs in the South China Sea had been completed "in recent days".

-China had been working on land reclamation projects on seven reefs among the tiny islets at the center of the maritime territorial dispute involving the Philippines, Vietnam, Malaysia, Taiwan and Brunei.
+China had been working on land reclamation projects on seven reefs among the tiny islets at the centre of the maritime territorial dispute involving the Philippines, Vietnam, Malaysia, Taiwan and Brunei.

 Recent satellite images have shown a hive of work on China's new islands.
 U.S. officials say China has reclaimed 1,500 acres of land this year alone.

-The spokewoman did not specify where the land reclamation had been completed.
+The spokeswoman did not specify where the land reclamation had been completed.

 "As for the next step, China will begin fulfilling the relevant functions of the facilities," Hua said.